Chip shortage weighs on car sector recovery - Volkswagen CEO

+Autos & TransportationChip shortage weighs on car sector recovery - Volkswagen CEO

-FRANKFURT (Reuters) - An ongoing shortage of crucial semiconductors is the only factor weighing on a global recovery of the car sector from the coronavirus crisis, Herbert Diess, chief executive of Volkswagen AG, said on Thursday.
+An ongoing shortage of crucial semiconductors is the only factor weighing on a global recovery of the car sector from the coronavirus crisis, Herbert Diess, chief executive of Volkswagen AG (VOWG_p.DE), said on Thursday.

 Demand is picking up in the United States, Brazil and China, Diess said at the Hannover Messe trade fair, adding the world's second-largest carmaker was also working through high order intake in Europe.